 The Eighth Amendment risks do not end there.
 The Second Circuit has been silent on whether the impact on the individual defendant or petitioner must be considered as part of analysis of the Excessive Fines clause.
-But even if the Second Circuit declines to add that as part of the analysis, New York State courts already have incorporated that as a factor in analyzing New York's constitutional version of the Excessive Fines clause and have interpreted such protections robustly.130 on a non-driving offense.131 The argument there would be that it is not clear what, if anything, paying your taxes has to do with knowing the rules governing driving and being able to physically comply with them.
+But even if the Second Circuit declines to add that as part of the analysis, New York State courts already have incorporated that as a factor in analyzing New York's constitutional version of the Excessive Fines clause and have interpreted such protections robustly.

+There may also be risks to the law if a "substantive due process" challenge is made on the grounds that there is no rational basis for revoking a driver's license based on a non-driving offense.
+The argument there would be that it is not clear what, if anything, paying your taxes has to do with knowing the rules governing driving and being able to physically comply with them.
 The likely defense would be that sufficient nexus may be found in using this remedy as a means for pressuring tax debtors to pay their tax debts.
 However, it is not certain that argument would prevail.
 There is also arguably the defense that nonpayment of taxes may suggest that the person is unlikely to comply with the law, including the laws governing driving.
 While this may seem to be a stretch in establishing nexus between the offense and the punishment, it might be sufficient to sustain the law since the less strict "rational basis" test is used in substantive due process challenges because a fundamental right is not involved.